 Create an employee committee that can plan initiatives with the help of health professionals.
 Start with simple screenings that ensure your employees are informed of their blood pressure, their weight, fitness level, nutritional habits and cholesterol.
 Get your work force out and walking during meal times and breaks.
 Hold sessions that share advice, activities and coaching to reach and maintain goals.
 Engage employees’ families, as well, to extend health habits to home.
 Offer executive and employee physicals that can help lead to early detection, preventive care and to better health outcomes.
 MemorialCare Health System, our hospitals and physician groups can help employers with screenings at low to no cost, with prevention and healthy lifestyle sessions at your company, as well as executive and employee physicals that are both convenient and comprehensive.
 This website provides a number of online health risk assessments and wellness tips for the journey to better health.

-Diana Hendel, PharmD, is CEO of Long Beach Memorial, Community Center Long Beach and Miller Children’s Hospital Long Beach.
+Diana Hendel, PharmD, is CEO of Long Beach Medical Center, Community Center Long Beach and Miller Children’s Hospital Long Beach.